shellscape/webpack-serve/README.md

 # webpack-serve

 > Deprecated?
-Naw. webpack-dev-serve is still old and busted.
+Naw. webpack-dev-server is still old and busted.

 A lean, modern, and flexible webpack development server